J1372/UniverseSim/README.md

 ## Other
+- Circle - a representation of a circle with radius around a point.
 - my_random - Namespace for random number generation.
 - View - Entrypoint to the program.
 Initializes Raylib and updates the active scene.